demux4555/PRTG-PingPong/README.md

 Keep the total number of ping requests, interval time, and timeout values within reasonable limits.
 If the host is unreachable you will have *(N pings × timeout) + (N pings × interval)* as the total execution time of the sensor.
 The resulting execution time needs to be lower than the timeout value of the sensor itself (the default values result in a total of ~45 seconds execution time if all pings time out).

 If all ping requests fail or time out, the sensor goes to Error state.

+Custom sensors do unfortunately not have an option for Auto Acknowledge.
+If you want the sensor to show "Down (Acknowledged)" while in error state, you can find instructions [here](https://kb.paessler.com/en/topic/5903-how-to-auto-acknowledge-a-down-sensor-in-prtg).

 #### References:
 * http://www.voiptroubleshooter.com/indepth/jittersources.html